mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-SightPublish object limited to the following attributes:readOnlyFullEnabled (required)readOnlyFullAccessibleBy (optional) - set to either ALL or ORG, when readOnlyFullEnabled=true.To publish the Sight, set readOnlyFullEnabled to true.
+SightPublish object limited to the following attributes: readOnlyFullEnabled (required) readOnlyFullAccessibleBy (optional) - set to either ALL or ORG, when readOnlyFullEnabled=true.To publish the Sight, set readOnlyFullEnabled to true.
 To unpublish the Sight, set readOnlyFullEnabled to false.

 **Type:** object